flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 Another innovative feature of the Dreamcast is the **Visual Memory Unit** (VMU), a small gadget that attaches to the controller and, aside from serving as a memory card, is a fully fledged system that houses [@games-vmu]:

 - A **Sanyo LC86K87**: An 8-bit low-power CPU.
-- A **48 x 32 monochrome LCD** with four additional icons: Commanded using 196 B of eXternal RAM (XRAM) as a frame buffer.
+- A **48 x 32 monochrome LCD** with four additional icons: Commanded using 196 B of eXternal RAM (XRAM) as a frame-buffer.
 - **Two serial connectors**: One for each direction (input and output).
 - **Six physical buttons**: Used to interact with the VMU when it's detached from the controller.
 - A **16 KB Mask-ROM**: Stores a dedicated BIOS-IPL.